“That’s interesting that you talk to your son like that,” the woman said as we stood in the preschool pick-up line.

 “What do you mean?”
 I asked.

 “This morning, when he was throwing a fit about going into the classroom, you were just talking to him about it.
 That would never work with my kids!”
-She laughed, “I lay down the law.
+She laughed and said, “I lay down the law.
 None of this whining and crying about going to class!”
 The other moms chuckled in agreement.
 All of a sudden, I felt singled out.
 And embarrassed.
 And a little angry.

 Actually, I was feeling judged.
 And I wrestled with it for the better part of that day.

 What do you do in these situations?
-Here are three questions to ask yourself when you’re feeling judged:
+Here are 3 questions to ask yourself when you’re feeling judged:

 1. Do I respect the person who judged me?
 Do they know and care about me?

-There are times when someone who cares deeply about you, tells you something (hopefully in a loving way, but not always) that is spoken because they truly care about you.
-There is a mutual respect between you which acts as a foundation of trust when they speak these words, even if they’re hard to hear at first.
+There are times when someone who cares deeply about you tells you something (hopefully in a loving way, but not always) that is spoken because they genuinely care about you.
+There is mutual respect between you that acts as a foundation of trust when they say these words, even if they’re hard to hear at first.

 We all need people in our lives who can rein us in and redirect us from time to time.
 As Proverbs 27:17 says, “As iron sharpens iron, so one person sharpens another.”

-In other cases, the person who has judged you is simply misinformed, they don’t understand the full situation, or they don’t know your motives.
+In other cases, the person who has judged you is misinformed, they don’t understand the whole situation, or they don’t know your motives.
 Why did they say it?
 It could be a variety of things: self-righteousness, past experience, insecurity, lack of maturity, or some other unknown reason.

 2. Is there any truth to what the person said?

-Oftentimes, there is a little nugget of truth to what they said, but it may not all be accurate.
+Often, there is a little nugget of truth to what they said, but it may not be entirely accurate.
 Take what “good” you can out of it, and leave the rest behind.

 3. Did someone actually judge me, or am I perhaps judging myself?

-Sometimes we read into things a little more than what was intended.
+Sometimes we read more into things than was intended.
 For example, when your mother-in-law says she thinks parents overuse screens these days, does she mean that you overuse screens?
 Or is she just making a general comment?

 When a friend comes to a playdate at your house and says that she feels strongly about buying only organic food, is she saying that you were wrong to provide non-organic carrots for snack time?
 Or is she just making conversation?